ammdias/finctrl/MANUAL.md

 Oops, it seems I forgot to add the parcel tags and that the value must be negative like the others.
 No problem, we may also change that.
-First, we add the missing tags to parcel 11 (the baking powder as listed in the `show transaction` output) with the [add tag] command:
+First, we add the missing tags to parcel 11 (the baking powder, as listed in the `show transaction` output) with the [add tag] command:

     Test > add tag food to 11